Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![Managed Application managed resource group](../../images/managed-resource-group.jpg)

-## Validate Private Link connection approval
+## Private Link connection approval

-While the deployment is in progress, you can go to your private link service and you should be seeing in a few seconds a new private endpoint connection:
+While the deployment is in progress, you can go to your Private Link service and you should be seeing in a few seconds a new private endpoint connection:

 ![before-approval](../../images/before-connection-approval.png)